pulzze/autoflow-documentation/docs/ids/action-datetime-datetime-to-time/tooltip.md

-Converts a datetime into a time.
+Converts an ISO 8601 datetime into a time (hh:mm:ss.millis)